-What you can and can’t do as a rental tenant
+What you can and can’t do as a renter

-But the good news is a raft of recent changes to Victoria’s rental laws make it easier to make a rental property feel more like home.
-Knocking out walls is still out of the question, but tenants can now install picture hooks, fit water-efficient shower heads and replace the curtains without asking for the landlord’s permission – as long as the property can be returned to its original state when they leave.
+But the good news is Victoria’s rental laws make it easier to make a rental property feel more like home.
+Knocking out walls is still out of the question, but renters can now install picture hooks, fit water-efficient shower heads and replace the curtains without asking for the landlord’s permission – as long as the property can be returned to its original state when they leave.

-Other changes to the Residential Tenancies Act are also good news for renters.
-Among the 132 amendments that came into effect at the end of March, rental properties are now required to have such items as fitted heaters, locks and functioning stoves and sinks, and the property must be free of mould and have adequate ventilation.
+Amendments to the Residential Tenancies Act in March 2021 outlined that rental properties are now required to have items including fitted heaters, locks and functioning stoves and sinks, and the property must be free of mould and have adequate ventilation.
 These are important requirements relating to amenity, safety and privacy, and providers have a duty to ensure their property meets them.
-Renters also benefit from new rules relating to the handling of urgent repairs, bonds, payment of rent and rent increases.
+Renters also benefit from rules relating to the handling of urgent repairs, bonds, payment of rent and rent increases.

-That means that unless there’s a mutual agreement with the landlord to keep that aubergine feature wall, any home decor updates must either be reversed before the tenant vacates the property or the tenant must pay the landlord the cost of doing so.
+That means that unless there’s a mutual agreement with the landlord to keep that aubergine feature wall, any home decor updates must either be reversed before the renter vacates the property or the renter must pay the landlord the cost of doing so.

-So, by all means get creative with personalising your rental, but just be aware that you may have to undo your home-decorating handiwork before you vacate.
-And no matter what you have in mind, it’s important to read your rental agreement carefully and keep an open and cordial relationship with your landlord and consider covering your belongings with renters insurance.
+So, by all means get creative with personalising your rental, but just be aware that you may have to undo your home-decorating before you vacate.
+And no matter what you have in mind, it’s important to read your rental agreement carefully, keep an open and cordial relationship with your landlord and consider covering your belongings with renters insurance.